Streets of Brighton & Hove

 69-73 were built c1800.
 Grade II listed10.

-69 was altered in 1937 to create a doorway [right] to a recently created bus garage where Sun Street had been.
+69 was altered in 1937 to create a doorway [below] to a recently created bus garage where Sun Street had been.
 It was reinstated in September 1983.

 —Here is Edward Street.